apache/zeppelin/docs/interpreter/r.md

 ## Make Shiny App in Zeppelin

 [Shiny](https://shiny.rstudio.com/tutorial/) is an R package that makes it easy to build interactive web applications (apps) straight from R.
 `%r.shiny` is used for developing R shiny app in Zeppelin notebook.
-It only works when IRKernel R Interpreter(`%r.ir`) is enabled.
+It only works when IRKernel Interpreter(`%r.ir`) is enabled.
 For developing one Shiny App in Zeppelin, you need to write at least 3 paragraphs (server type paragraph, ui type paragraph and run type paragraph)

 * Server type R shiny paragraph